erdoukki/lede-insomnia/README.md

 # the linksys latest wrt builds are in hierarchically in order
 docker pull patrikx3/lede-insomnia:linksys-wrt
+# the .config in the repo is the insomnia-eduperez-mwlwifi-lede-mvebu-linksys-wrt3200acm

 # then you just change the .config and kernel